WebDevStudios/constant-contact-forms/readme.txt

 == Description ==

 **Constant Contact Forms** makes it fast and easy to capture visitor information right from your WordPress site.
-Whether you’re looking to collect email addresses, contact info, event sign-ups, or visitor feedback, you can customize your forms with data fields that work best for you.
+Whether you’re looking to collect email addresses, contact info, or visitor feedback, you can customize your forms with data fields that work best for you.
 Best of all, this plugin is available to all WordPress users, even if you don’t have a Constant Contact account.

 https://www.youtube.com/watch?v=MhxtAlpZzJw